-- A. Regulation of Lots: Each lot must contain a building site that can be designed to meet applicable building codes, site development standards, driveway slope standards, and zoning requirements of the Unified Zoning Regulations. - B. Dimensions, Orientation and Topography: The lot size, depth, shape and orientation shall be appropriate for the location, contemplated use of the subdivision and the zoning of the property.
-Flag lots shall be discouraged prohibited except in cases where they are necessary due to topography or other physical constraints on the property zoning districts allow flag lots.
+- A. Regulation of Lots: Each lot must contain a building site that can be designed to meet applicable building codes, site development standards, driveway slope standards, and zoning requirements of the Zoning Regulations. - B. Dimensions, Orientation and Topography: The lot size, depth, shape and orientation shall be appropriate for the location, contemplated use of the subdivision and the zoning of the property.
+Flag lots shall be prohibited except in cases where zoning districts allow flag lots.